OpenTranslationBible/open-bible/en-GB/41.Mark/md/mark-11.md

 ## Mark 11:29

-Jesus replied, “I will ask you one question.
+Jesus responded, “I will pose one question to you.
 Answer me, and I will tell you by what authority I am doing these things.

 ## Mark 11:30